-New residential development needs to preserve affordability to mitigate impacts of gentrification.
-Legislative actions can play a big role by creating policies such as the Woodlawn Housing Preservation Ordinance that mandates affordability requirements on all housing developed on city land, provides funds to rehab existing affordable properties, and creates a Right of First Refusal Pilot Program which allows tenants in buildings with 10 or more units the opportunity to make an offer on the property prior to its sale.
+The most powerful potential exemption vehicle New residential development needs to preserve combating displacement in the RLE project area is affordability to mitigate impacts of gentrification. the Long-time Occupant Homestead Exemption Legislative actions can play a big role by (LOHE), which limits the growth in equalized creating policies such as the Woodlawn Housing assessed value according to household income.
+Preservation Ordinance that mandates affordability However, the calculation requirements make requirements on all housing developed on city it nearly impossible to apply and less than 2% land, provides funds to rehab existing affordable of homeowners are eligible for this exemption. properties, and creates a Right of First Refusal Pilot It is recommended that within the RLE project Program which allows tenants in buildings with 10 area, or more broadly as appropriate, the LOHE or more units the opportunity to make an offer on be amended to reflect a long-time occupant the property prior to its sale. homestead freeze rather than an exemption because it will increase eligibility and not be subject to market fluctuations.
+PROGRAM FOR EXISTING AFFORDABLE HOMES

-PROMOTE CHICAGO HOUSING TRUST OPT-IN PROGRAM FOR EXISTING AFFORDABLE HOMES
+PROMOTE CHICAGO HOUSING TRUST OPT-IN